 Hungary’s capital city is known primarily for its rich cultural history and for being the world’s spa capital.
 The city is famous for sites like Castle Hill, Fisherman’s Bastion, and the Pearl of Danube.

 The Old Town is a UNESCO World Heritage Site that houses the remains of historical monuments such as the Roman city of Aquincum and the Gothic castle of Buda.
 This historic neighborhood is known as the Castle Quarter.
-Including the Old Town, Budapest has eight UNESCO World Heritage Sites.
+Budapest has eight UNESCO World Heritage Sites, including the Old Town.

 Suffice it to say that Budapest is full of exhibition galleries and museums.
 From The Great Synagogue to the Hungarian National Museum tours, some of which include dinner and wine, there is a lot to see.

-Not to mention the tons of free tours that will take you around the city on foot, there is so much to see in Budapest you’ll have a hard time deciding what to do.
+Not to mention the tons of free tours that will take you around the city on foot.
+There is so much to see in Budapest you’ll have difficulty deciding what to do.

 13. San Francisco, California